zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

   It MUST be greater than the value of ``DEPRECATION_HEIGHT`` in the last software version that will not contain support for the network upgrade.
-It SHOULD be chosen to be reached approximately three months after the first software version containing support for the network upgrade is released.
+It SHOULD be chosen to be reached approximately three months after the first software version containing support for the network upgrade is released, for the following reason:

+  - As of the time of writing (the 1.0.15 release), the release cycle is six weeks long, and nodes undergo auto-senescence 16 weeks after release.
+Thus, if version ``X`` contains support for a network upgrade, version ``X-1`` will deprecate 10 weeks after the release of version ``X``, which is about 2.3 months.
+A three-month window provides ample time for users to upgrade their nodes after auto-senescence, and re-integrate into the network prior to activation of the network upgrade.

 Activation mechanism
 --------------------